AllenDiaz/AllenDiaz/README.md

 ### 🚀 About Me

-I'm a passionate Full Stack Developer specializing in creating **immersive 3D web experiences** and scalable software solutions.
-With expertise in modern frameworks like **React**, **Next.js**, **Three.js**, and backend technologies like **FastAPI** and **Express**, I transform ideas into interactive digital experiences.
+I'm a passionate Full Stack Developer who builds scalable web applications and creates engaging user experiences.
+With expertise in modern frameworks like **React**, **Next.js**, **Three.js**, and backend technologies like **FastAPI** and **Express**, I transform ideas into functional digital solutions.

-Currently working as a Full Stack Developer Apprentice at **Safeway Albertsons Philtech**, I design system architectures, develop AI-integrated applications, and containerize solutions using Docker.
+Currently working as a Full Stack Engineer at **Safeway Albertsons Philtech**, I design system architectures, develop AI-integrated applications, and containerize solutions using Docker.
 I'm a published researcher with my work featured in **IEEE Xplore**, and I hold multiple certifications from **IBM**, **Meta**, and **Microsoft**.

 I believe in the power of continuous learning and creating technology that makes a difference.
-When I'm not coding, I'm exploring new 3D techniques, contributing to open-source projects, or researching innovative solutions for real-world problems.
+When I'm not coding, I'm exploring new web technologies, contributing to open-source projects, or researching innovative solutions for real-world problems.

 ---